How to bind a logout page to the Connect2id server

 Step 2.

-The Connect2id server will respond with a JSON object.
+The Connect2id server will process the logout request parameters and respond with a JSON object:

 Step 3.

-Display a simple dialog, asking if the user wants to log out of the OpenID provider.
-The logout prompt will include the available user session details, so you can personalise the UI.
+The logout prompt will include the session details, so you can personalise the UI.

-The id_token_hint_presented will indicate if the logout request included a valid ID token hint.
-This input can be used to implement policies that require all relying parties to include an ID token hint in the logout request, else treat the request as suspicious and require additional user confirmation to ensure the logout request was not unsolicited.
+The id_token_hint_presented indicates whether the logout request included a valid ID token hint.
+This input can be used to implement policies that require all relying parties to include an ID token hint in the logout request, else treat the request as suspicious and require an explicit user confirmation to ensure the logout request was not unsolicited.

-If the user chooses to log out of the OpenID provider put the following confirmation:
+If the user chooses to log out of the OpenID provider submit the following confirmation:

 PUT /logout-sessions/rest/v1/eyJhbGciOiJIUzI1NiJ9...
 HTTP/1.1